Skip to main content

 ________________________________________________________________

 First, students who cheat should be given a chance to learn from their mistakes.
 Everyone makes mistakes.
 Humans are not perfect and go through their whole lives making mistakes.
 Even the Pope has to apologize sometimes.
 Also, school is a place for learning.
-Teachers are not only responsible for teaching their subject material, but they are also responsible for teaching students how to be good people.
+Teachers are not only responsible for teaching their subject material, but also responsible for teaching students how to be good people.
 Therefore, it is important that they teach life lessons because students spend most of their time in the classroom.
 Furthermore, if students learn a lesson, they won’t repeat the mistake.
 Expelling students without teaching them a lesson makes it likely that they will cheat again.
 They have developed a bad habit and have not learned any other way of getting by.
 It would be better to teach them a lesson.

 Finally, the seriousness of cheating is not the same in all cultures.
 Americans value individualism and honesty.
 Children are taught from a young age to work hard and do their own work.
 Even though some American children still cheat in school, it is a very embarrassing and shameful thing to be caught cheating.
 That makes most American students not interested in cheating.
 On the other hand, not all cultures share this attitude about cheating.
 In China, for example, students are taught to help each other and not be too proud.
 It’s common for classmates to share answers with each other and not get in trouble for it.
 It is not fair to punish students from other countries when they cheat in American classrooms.
 They may not know the American value of doing one’s own work, or they may not even be aware of it.
 Because there are different views on cheating, students should not be expelled for making this mistake.